-The headteacher, Mr Steve Mills, is the Designated Senior Person (DSP) for child protection within the school.
+The headteacher, Mr Steve Mills, is the Designated Safeguarding Lead (DSL) within the school.

-There are two deputy DSPs (dDSP).
-Mrs Anna Beresford (Deputy Head) and Mrs Antonia McConnell Smith (Assistant Head – Inclusion).
+There are two deputy DSLs (dDSL).
+Mrs Heidi Burniston (Acting Assistant Head – Curriculum) and Mrs Antonia McConnell Smith (Assistant Head – Inclusion).

 The governor with the responsibility of overseeing safeguarding is Mrs Laura Cole.